Netherlands

 Variants

-White and black still need support
+White and black need comparison

 Trust